ungive/discord-music-presence/documentation/roadmap.md

 - Community-driven translations of the application to other languages.
 - ...

+If you have any questions or ideas, feel free to reach out on [Discord](https://discord-invite.musicpresence.app)!

 ## Donations

 By making a donation you are actively helping